 The exact age of the walls is unknown.
 However, some of the first Spanish settlers in the area, as well as the Ohlone Indians, said they were already there when they arrived.

-For more than a century, the people of the Bay Area have been wondering who built these walls, how old are they, and what were they used for.
+For more than a century, the people of the Bay Area have been wondering who built these walls, how old they are, and what they were used for.

 They are too low to have been used for defense, and the multiple discontiguous sections suggest they were not utilized as fences.